Header Image 1

 Breadth study with interpretations: Russia, 1917–1991: from Lenin to Yeltsin

-Students will study the communist government, industrial and agricultural change, control of the people and social developments between 1917–85.
+Students will study the communist government, industrial and agricultural change, control of the people and social developments between 1917 and 1985.
 Students will also consider the reasons for the collapse of the USSR c.1985–91.
-The exam involves three essay questions with the latter of the three assessing different interpretations of the decline and end of the USSR under Gorbachev.
+The exam involves three essay questions with the latter of the three assessing different interpretations of the collapse of the USSR under Gorbachev.

 30%